forbesye/cs373/IDB_tips_phase_1.md

 - Phase 2 is a *lot* of work, so setting up a good foundation in phase 1 will help you immensely going forward.

 ## Front-end
-- We recommend using [React](https://reactjs.org/) in phase 1 for the following reasons:
+- I recommend using [React](https://reactjs.org/) in phase 1 for the following reasons:
     - You will have to redo your entire front-end code base for phase 2 if you don't.
 A lot of groups when I took the class said they wished that they used React from the start.
     - You will get more time getting comfortable with React.
 React has a bit of a learning curve to it, so greater time exposed will definitely help.
     - You can set up automatic front-end deployment in GitLab in phase 1, which will make deploying much, much simpler.